Edgio: Customers

-In August 2007, the company announced a technology and services agreement with Microsoft under which Limelight will help improve the performance, scalability, and reliability of Internet delivery of media content and online services, including video, music, games, software, and social media, across Microsoft's global Internet properties.
-In March 2008, the company was the infrastructure provider for the webcast of Oprah's "A New Earth" classroom series, featuring author Eckhart Tolle.
+In August 2007, the company announced a technology and services agreement with Microsoft under which Limelight will help improve the performance, scalability, and reliability of Internet delivery of media content and online services, including video, music, games, software, and social media across Microsoft's global Internet properties.
+In March 2008, the company was the infrastructure provider for the webcast of Oprah's "A New Earth" classroom series featuring author Eckhart Tolle.
 The live event drew over 800,000 users.
 The server crashed during the event because of an error in the programming code; the crash was widely misreported as a failure of network infrastructure.

 In May 2008, NBC announced that the company would be the content delivery network for the 2008 Summer Olympics webcast on NBCOlympics.com.
-Ultimately, the company delivered "more than 50 million unique visitors, resulting in 1.3 billion page views, 70 million video streams, and 600 million minutes of video watched" for NBCOlympics.com, using Microsoft Silverlight technology.
+The company delivered "more than 50 million unique visitors, resulting in 1.3 billion page views, 70 million video streams, and 600 million minutes of video watched" for NBCOlympics.com, using Microsoft Silverlight technology.

-In June 2008, the company was the primary source of content delivery services for the online debut of Disney's Camp Rock.
+In June 2008, the company was the primary source of content delivery services for the debut of Disney's Camp Rock.
 The 24-hour online event saw more than 863,000 total plays for the movie.
 In January 2009, the company delivered the inauguration of U.S. President Barack Obama to 2.5 million Internet viewers around the world, resulting in more than 9 million simultaneous multimedia streams overall flowing through the company's network.
-Later that year, in March, the company was the exclusive mobile content delivery provider for CBS' coverage of the 2009 NCAA tournament.
-Limelight Networks' technology was used to deliver coverage of the college basketball games to the Apple iPhone.
+Later that March, the company was the exclusive mobile content delivery provider for CBS's coverage of the 2009 NCAA tournament.
+Limelight Networks's technology was used to deliver coverage of the college basketball games to the iPhone.

-In 2012, Limelight helped deliver sporting events like the Wimbledon Tennis Championships, the Indian Cricket League, the European Championship and the RBS Six Nations' rugby championships and helped several broadcasters deliver the 2012 Summer Games.
+In 2012, Limelight helped deliver sporting events like the Wimbledon Tennis Championships, the Indian Cricket League, the European Championship and the RBS Six Nations' rugby championships.
+Limelight also helped several broadcasters deliver the 2012 Summer Games.

-Described and Captured Media Program, a non profit educational organization uses Edgio to accelerate distribution by caching videos on servers as close to the user as possible.
+The Described and Captioned Media Program (a non-profit educational organization) uses Edgio to accelerate distribution by caching videos on servers as close to the user as possible.

-In February 2017 Limelight was one of three content delivery networks to stream the NFL's Super Bowl.
+In February 2017, Limelight was one of three content delivery networks to stream the Super Bowl.